XuyangAbert/CDSC-AL/README.md

   1. BAcc1Hist: A vector of the Balanced Classification Accuracy values for the entire data streams

   2. F1Hist: A vector of the Macro-average values of the F1-score for the entire data streams

+For any use of this project, please refer to the following article:
+Yan, Xuyang and Homaifar, Abdollah and Sarkar, Mrinmoy and Girma, Abenezer and Tunstel, Edward.
+"A Clustering-based framework for Classifying Data Streams."
+In Proceedings of the Thirtieth International Joint Conference on Artificial Intelligence (IJCAI2021).